 The famous Toto trademark has set up showrooms for visitors across Japan.
 One of them has just been inaugurated in the recently renovated Terminal 2 of Narita airport, yet the Shinjuku showroom in Tokyo is admittedly the most famous of all.
-One of its star features is a smartphone application that allows you to control your washlet!
+One of its star features is a smartphone 📱 application that allows to control the washlet!

-Even though most toilets in Japan have toilet paper, it may still be wiser to carry paper tissues with you just in case.
-Be careful however: the tissues sold on the street are so thin that they turn out to be rather useless.
+Even though most toilets in Japan provide toilet paper, it may still be wiser to carry paper tissues with you just in case.
+Be careful however: The tissues sold on the street are so thin that they turn out to be rather useless.

-Public toilets tend more and more to be equipped with automatic wash basins (water, soap, dryer) for hygiene reasons.
-However some may have run out of soap when you use them, so it’s better to carry a hydro-alcoholic gel with you.
+Public toilets tend to be increasingly furnished with automatic wash basins (water, soap, dryer) for hygiene reasons.
+However, some may have run out of soap when you use them, so it’s better to carry a hydro-alcoholic gel with you.
 The same applies to paper and cloth, and a ハンカチ hankachi (small square towel) often proves very useful.

 Translations and vocabulary